itinero/docs/docs/transit/MoreOptions.md

 A profile can be constructed with:

         var p = new Profile
-                <TransferStats>         // The metrics used, here total travel time and number of transfers are minimized
+                <TransferMetric>         // The metrics used, here total travel time and number of transfers are minimized
                     (

                     // The time it takes to transfer from one train to another (and the underlying algorithm, in this case: always the same time)